malan88/malan88.github.io-src/content/intro.md

 but it’s _identical_ to a standard, MySQL.
 I’ve been using it because I distrust Oracle.

-## In which malan describes a really bad experience on a proprietary standard platform and concludes that something should be done about it.
+## In which malan describes a particularly awful experience on a proprietary
+## standard platform and concludes that something should be done about it.
 Which brings me back to the proprietary standards.

 When I was setting up `pass` recently, I generated two `gpg` keys as well.
 In